jinhan38/flutter_seo/README.md

 }
 ```

-3. Add MetaTag
-   Add Metatags using HeadTagUtil.
+3. Add Metatags using HeadTagUtil.
 Note that setTitle must be called after MaterialApp is built to take effect.

 ```dart
 void addMetaTag() {